Back to Blog

 Journaling is often misunderstood.
 We think of "Dear Diary" entries about high school crushes.

+It costs the price of a pen.
+It requires zero skill.
 But the hardest part is the blank page.
 What do I write?

 Here are 20 prompts to get you started, categorized by what you need right now.

-For Anxiety & Overwhelm
+Set 1: For Anxiety & Overwhelm

 Use these when your brain feels like a browser with 100 tabs open.

 1. The Brain Dump: "Right now, I am worried about..."
-(List everything, big or small.
-Don't edit.)
+(List everything.
+Do not edit.
+Do not fix.
+Just vomit it onto the page.)

-2. The Evidence Log: "I am anxious that X will happen.
+2. The Evidence Log: "I am anxious that [X] will happen.
 What is the actual evidence that it will happen?
 What is the evidence that it won't?"

 3. Control Check: "What is one thing about this situation I can control?
 What is one thing I must accept?"